 4. Look for Spawning Salmon

 In the fall, the lower footbridge is a great spot to see spawning salmon.
-There are four types of Pacific Salmon found in its river, along with Stealhead and Cutthroat Trout.
+Four types of Pacific Salmon, along with Steelhead and Cutthroat Trout, are found in the river.
 Note: fishing is not allowed in the park.

 5. Birdwatching at Englishman River